What you want for drawing with pen and ink

 Vellum paper is perfect for tracing over sketches to explore linework options.
 I also trace masterworks as studies and typically use fineliner pens at those stages of the process.
 My go-to liners are the Tombow water-based pens because their tip is softer than competing brands.
 A softer tip simulates the feeling of a dip pen for creating line-weight variety with one stroke.
 My next choice is Staedtler Pigment Liners.

 Paper selection is critical for the best outcomes inking your final artwork.
-Bristol or cold press papers are preferred if using liquid ink.
+Bristol or hot press papers are preferred if using liquid ink.
 If inking with pens use a paper labelled for “pen and ink” or “markers”.

 For beginners, I recommend a Bristol vellum finish because the tooth provides stability and is more forgiving.
 Advanced inkers tend to opt for a Bristol smooth finish.